-The long days of summer vacation are ahead, days that call for tossing some snacks in a cooler and heading out to explore a new playground.
-We’ve rounded up some of the best playgrounds in the Edmonton area – Trust me, these are playgrounds worth the drive!
+The long and lazy days of summer vacation are ahead, days that call for tossing some snacks in a cooler and heading out to explore a new playground.
+We’ve rounded up some of the best playgrounds in the Edmonton area – trust me, these playgrounds are worth the drive!

 Meadowview Dinosaur Park: Meadowview Drive and CW Gaetz Road, Leduc